“How was your week?”

 Because of the Lord’s great love we are not consumed,

 for his compassions never fail.

 great is your faithfulness.

 My feelings were strong, but not stronger than the reality.
 If God’s great mercy means I am not consumed by his righteous wrath, how much less can the urgency and pressures of the world and my own heart consume me?

-Trials may try to consume, but the Lord’s love is greater still.
-Struggles will eventually cease, but his compassions will never fail.
+Trials may try to consume, but the Lord’s love never fails.
+Struggles will eventually cease, but his compassions will never end.
 Discouragement and weariness may be great, but God’s faithfulness is greater still.